NKJ-C4/infer/README.md

-# infer
+# phaser
-Analytics Chatbot implemented using LLMs
+Analytics Chat Bot prototype by the team - Gryffindor